 How can cancer change your life?

-When friends abandon you during illness, it hurts. it really hurts.
-But among the sea of acquaintances and friends who will suddenly vanish from your side will be those who mean well but don’t have a clue on how to talk with someone who has cancer.
-Let me tell you how it feels to have the same exact conversations with 100 people who mean better but are just clueless about what to say.
+It's undoubtedly painful when friends abandon you during your illness.
+It hurts deeply.
+Yet, among the multitude of acquaintances and friends who seem to vanish from your side, there are those who mean well but are simply clueless about how to communicate with someone who has cancer.
+Allow me to paint a picture of what it feels like to have the same conversations with a hundred people who mean well but lack the knowledge of what to say.

 Spock